tsweet77/wav-converter/README.md

 But playing it at a low level can have benefits as well.

-You can convert a picture of Marijuana and by listening potentially feel stoned.
+For instance, you can convert a picture of Marijuana to WAV, and by listening potentially feel stoned.

 It captures the energy of the picture as well, and not just the bytes of data.